 - If they went to FAQs, which ones engaged them?

-The point is this: A fully functional customer experience management platform will provide the data you need and create a vision for your CX.
+The point is this: A fully functional customer experience management platform will provide the data you need and create a vision for your CX and customer success.

 Bringing all your information into a format where you can get a clear overview is a worthwhile exercise.
 However, it’s only half the job.
 The software should help you develop action plans to identify the touchpoints that erode customer confidence and capitalize on those that compellingly promote your brand.